Cohen testifies Trump told him to commit crime by paying off women

 Trump has denied having affairs with the women.
 His lawyer Rudy Giuliani has said the payments were made to spare Trump and his family embarrassment and were unrelated to the campaign.

-Trump did not mention Cohen at a rally in West Virginia hours after his former attorney accused him of violating campaign finance laws.
+Trump did not mention Cohen at a rally in West Virginia hours later.

-Giuliani lashed out at Cohen on Tuesday, calling him a “devious little rat” and saying he has a history of lying.
+Giuliani lashed out at Cohen on Tuesday, calling him a “devious little rat” and saying he had a history of lying.

 “I think the president is absolutely in the clear,” Giuliani told Reuters.
 “The Cohen thing is over.”